claytondaley/DAM4/README.md

 Introduction
 ------------
-DAM4 provides a uniquely powerful Digital Asset Management framework by wrapping the legacy ResourceSpace codebase in a Zend2 Framework wrapper layer.
-ResourceSpaace is a feature-right DAM tool, but the procedural codebase makes it difficult to extend using off-the-shelf modules.
-DAM4's wrapper layer makes it possible to extend ResourceSpace with OO modules available through the Zend2 Framework.
+DAM4 provides a uniquely powerful Digital Asset Management (DAM) framework by wrapping the legacy ResourceSpace codebase in a Zend2 Framework wrapper layer.
+ResourceSpaace is a feature-rich DAM tool, but the procedural codebase makes it difficult to extend using off-the-shelf modules.
+DAM4's wrapper layer makes it possible to extend ResourceSpace with the many OO modules available through the Zend2 Framework.

 Initial priorities include:

+ - (DONE) Provide a transparent experience for ResourceSpace despite the ZF2 wrapper layer.
+ - (DONE) Pageview Tracking - Capture legacy page requests as they pass through the Zend layer, getting around limitations in the legacy RS code arising from AJAX calls.
  - Authentication - Bridge Zend\Authentication to the RS codebase so Zend modules can be used for site-wide authentication.
- - Pageview Tracking - Capture legacy page requests as they pass through the Zend layer, getting around limitations in the legacy RS code arising from AJAX calls.
  - Enhanced Settings Experience - Many (MANY!) of the settings in Legacy RS are set using global variables in a config.php file.
 DAM4 will provide a single, GUI-based setting experience combining settings from the database and the config.php file.

 Installation